 Judson Rosebush is a director and producer of multimedia products and computer animation, an author, artist and media theorist.
 He is the founder of Digital Effects Inc. and the Judson Rosebush Company.
-He is the former editor of Pixel Vision magazine, the serialized Pixel Handbook, and a columnist for CD-ROM Professional magazine.
-He has worked in radio and TV, film and video, sound, print, and hypermedia, including CD-ROM and the Internet.
-He has been an ACM National Lecturer since the late 1980s and is a recipient of its Distinguished Speaker Award.
+He is the former editor

+Internet.
+He has been an ACM National Lecturer since the late 1980s and is a recipient of its Distinguished

+Speaker Award.